Eclahn/wolf3D/README.md

 ./wolf3d [path_to_map_file]
 ~~~~
 ### Controls
-- Arrow keys to move.
+- Arrow keys to move and turn.
 - Hold 'X' and Left or Right to strafe.
 - Press 'M' to show or hide the minimap.
 - Press 'D' to activate or deactivate Darkness Mode.